Hug vs. Handshake

 Do we hug?
 Will she feel slighted if I stiff-arm with a handshake?
 What about my female employees?
 They’re awesome!
 We all bond and hang out after work.
 But I’m their boss.
 Is it hug or shake when we run into each other at Whole Foods?

 The more I think about it, the more I spiral counter-clockwise down the toilet of anxiety.
-It all adds up to only a few seconds of awkwardness per day—and maybe I read into things more than others would—but I hate the thought that I may be inflicting awkwardness on the women in my work life by greeting them like a deer greets headlights.
+It all adds up to only a few seconds of awkwardness per day—and maybe I read into things more than others would—but I hate the thought that I may be inflicting awkwardness on the people in my work life by greeting them like a deer greets headlights.

 And don’t get me started on that weird cheek kiss handshake thing.
 Let’s just take this one step at a time.